K.S.A. Chapter 60 Article 31a

 60-31a01.
 Citation and Construction of Act

-(a) Sections 1 through 9, and amendments thereto, shall be known and may be cited as the protection from stalking act.
+(a) K.S.A.
+60-31a01 through 60-31a09, and amendments thereto, shall be known and may be cited as the protection from stalking, sexual assault or human trafficking act.

-(b) This act shall be liberally construed to protect victims of stalking and to facilitate access to judicial protection for stalking victims, whether represented by counsel or proceedings pro se.
+(b) This act shall be liberally construed to protect victims of stalking , sexual assault and human trafficking and to facilitate access to judicial protection for victims of stalking and, sexual assault victims and human trafficking, whether represented by counsel or proceedings proceeding pro se.

 60-31a02.
 Definitions

-As used in the protection from stalking act:
+As used in the protection from stalking, sexual assault or human trafficking act:

-(b) "Harassment’’ means a knowing and intentional course of conduct directed at a specific person that seriously alarms, annoys, torments or terrorizes the person, and that serves no legitimate purpose.
+(1) "Harassment" means a knowing and intentional course of conduct directed at a specific person that seriously alarms, annoys, torments or terrorizes the person, and that serves no legitimate purpose.
+"Harassment" shall include any course of conduct carried out through the use of an unmanned aerial system over or near any dwelling, occupied vehicle or other place where one may reasonably expect to be safe from uninvited intrusion or surveillance.

 60-31a03.
 Jurisdiction

-The district courts shall have jurisdiction over all proceedings under the protection from stalking act.
+The district courts shall have jurisdiction over all proceedings under the protection from stalking, sexual assault or human trafficking act.

 60-31a04.
 Commencement of Proceedings; Persons Seeking Relief on Behalf of Minor; Forms; No Docket Fee; Confidentiality Exceptions

-(a) A person may seek relief under the protection from stalking act by filing a verified petition with the district judge or clerk of the court in the county where the stalking occurred.
+(a) A person may seek relief under the protection from stalking, sexual assault or human trafficking act by filing a verified petition with any judge of the district court or clerk of the court.
 A verified petition must allege facts sufficient to show the following:

 (2) the name of the defendant;

-(3) the dates on which the alleged stalking behavior occurred; and
+(3) the dates on which the alleged stalking, sexual assault or human trafficking behavior occurred; and

-(4) the acts committed by the defendant that are alleged to constitute stalking.
+(4) the acts committed by the defendant that are alleged to constitute stalking, sexual assault or human trafficking.

-(b) A parent or an adult residing with a minor child may seek relief under the protection from stalking act on behalf of the minor child by filing a verified petition with the district judge or with the clerk of the court in the county where the stalking occurred.
+(b) The following persons may seek relief under the protection from stalking, sexual assault or human trafficking act on behalf of a minor child by filing a verified petition with the judge of the district court or with the clerk of the court in the county where the stalking, sexual assault or human trafficking occurred:

-(d) Service of process served under this section shall be by personal service.
-No docket fee shall be required for proceedings under the protection from stalking act.
+(e) Service of process served under this section shall be by personal service.
+No docket fee shall be required for proceedings under the protection from stalking, sexual assault or human trafficking act.

 60-31a05.
 Hearing; Temporary Orders Pending Hearing

-(b) Prior to the hearing on the petition and upon a finding of good cause shown, the court on motion of a party may enter such temporary relief orders in accordance with section 6 and amendments thereto, or any combination thereof, as it deems necessary to protect the victim from being stalked.
-Temporary orders may be granted ex parte on presentation of a verified petition by the victim supporting a prima facie case of stalking.
+(b) Prior to the hearing on the petition and upon a finding of good cause shown, the court on motion of a party may enter such temporary relief orders in accordance with K.S.A.
+60-31a06, and amendments thereto, or any combination thereof, as it deems necessary to protect the victim from being stalked, sexually assaulted or trafficked.
+Temporary orders may be granted ex parte on presentation of a verified petition by the victim supporting a prima facie case of stalking or, sexual assault or human trafficking.

 (c) If a hearing under subsection (a) is continued, the court may make or extend such temporary orders under subsection (b) as it deems necessary.